Cyberft-pdf/Planet-Simulation/README.md

-<p>If you want to use this code you HAVE TO GIVE ME CREDIT FOR IT (if you want to change it and publish)</p>
+<p>If you want to use this code you HAVE TO GIVE ME CREDIT FOR IT (if you want to change it and publish it)</p>